michelle-miller/assistant-icp/install-110.md

     ```
     {: pre}

     - Replace `{my-release}` with a name for your release.
-The release name must start with an alphbetic character, end with an alphanumeric character, and consist of lower case alphanumeric characters or a hyphen (-).
+The release name must start with an alphabetic character, end with an alphanumeric character, and consist of lower case alphanumeric characters or a hyphen (-).
 For example *my-110-wa*.
     - Replace `{override-file-name}` with the path to the file that contains the values that you want to override from the values.yaml file provided with the chart package.
 For example: `my-override.yaml`
     - Replace `{namespace-name}` with the name of the Kubernetes namespace that hosts the Docker pods.
     - The `ibm-watson-assistant-prod-1.1.0.tgz` parameter represents the name of the downloaded file that contains the Helm chart.